 The Perils of Using MTA Alone: Is Your Marketing Really ALL Digital?

-For those who have a need for quick and targeted planning and have a sophisticated digital footprint and robust data warehouse, MTA may be their first choice for modelling.
+For those who have a need for quick and targeted planning and have a sophisticated digital footprint and robust data warehouse, MTA may be their first choice for modeling.

 When a client of ours in higher education wanted to conduct a purely MTA analysis for their business, we worked with their internal team to evaluate the approach.
 TV and paid social were key investment areas for them and an MTA approach would not capture those tactics.
 Their business is also sensitive to other non-addressable and external factors like changes in the economy, scholarships on offer, PR mentions and other factors MTA models cannot accommodate.

 We suggested a unified approach, which provided a holistic sense of incrementally in the context of their business landscape.
 At the same time, we were able to deep-dive into more granular insights.
 This holistic measurement approach helped them materially grow their business.
 The model we developed identified up to a 5% growth in inquiries and applications and 3% growth in enrollment with the same spend.
 A potential increase in the marketing budget fueled growth throughout the customer journey growing inquiries by 20%, applications by 10% and enrollments by 5%.
 The client got those incremental funds because we helped them demonstrate the precise value of marketing.

 What does a unified measurement process entail?
 In this diagram, you can see where a comprehensive Media Mix Modeling approach (that incorporates person-level digital data) is augmented with granular qualitative TV insights (always measure the impact of the TV creative, not just the exposure) and the impact of both display and paid and natural search.